Skip to main contentSkip to main navigationSkip to footer content

 Career Development Center A center that provides career readiness assistance to all students and alumni.

-Class schedule A list of courses a student is enrolled in that includes information such as room number and meeting times.
+Class Schedule A list of courses a student is enrolled in that includes information such as room number and meeting times.

 Co-Curricular Activity A university activity or event that occurs outside the classroom.